RealOrangeOne/theorangeone.net/content/posts/static-vars.md

 ## The solution

-There's 2 key ways of fixing the above code: either do OOP properly (in Python), or stop storing things at the object level entirely.
+There's two key ways of fixing the above code: either do OOP properly (in Python), or stop storing things at the object level entirely.
 I personally lean much more towards the latter, although it may involve a larger refactor.

 ```python